What is a startup Accelerator?

 No. Moreover, we try to eliminate all forms of subconscious, unintentional and intentional bias from our selections.
 We believe that entrepreneurship is a state of mind!

 When will I hear back about my application?

 We try our best to notify applicants at least 2-3 weeks before the program starts.

 All applications close at 11:59 p.m.
 Pacific Standard Time (or Daylight time, if in effect) on the date indicated on our application page.

 Nope.
-Just fill out the online application - that's all you need for us.
-In fact, we don't want to see your business plan if you have one.
+Just fill out the online application - that's all we need.
+In fact, we don't want to see your detailed business plan if you have one.

 It's your company, so you'll be hard at work on your product, your company and your category.
-You can choose to work out of the BRIIA office if you'd like, or you can work anywhere else that you might prefer.
+You are free to work anywhere you prefer.
 During our workshops, we'll invite guest experts to come and talk about a topic.
 Following these talks, entrepreneurs in the Program will work with each other and with these experts to turn concepts into actions.

 In general though, you'll be working on your product/company/category each day, just like all of the other founders in the program.
 We don't tell you what to do or when, but we create an environment that is conducive to helping your startup every day.
 And we'll make sure you have lots of experienced people around to help you.